‘Rick and Morty’ Season 3: Three Things We Are Sure Of (At This Point)

-Rick and Morty Season 3 is being eagerly awaited by fans of the hit animated black comedy series since its second season ended back in October 2015.
-While the rumored release dates for the highly-anticipated third season have been consistently proven wrong, there are some things that avid fans of the runaway hit series could be assured of.
+Rick and Morty Season 3 has been eagerly awaited by fans of the hit animated black comedy series since its second season ended back in October 2015.
+While the rumored release dates for the highly-anticipated third season have been consistently proven wrong, there are some things that avid fans of the runaway hit series will enjoy knowing.

-Here then, are top five things that we definitively know about Rick and Morty Season 3.
+Here then, are top three things that we definitively know about Rick and Morty Season 3.
 Do take note, however, that these three are not written in any particular order.
 Here’s what we have, folks.

 The Writers’ Room Is More Gender-Balanced